 We at IPLF is fully geared up to handle various examination related matters via our well qualified and experienced Patent Attorneys.
 Our Services include providing drafting responses to Examination Reports/Office Actions, Strategizing, and suggesting prospective amendments and arguments that can be made pertaining to the patent application for ensuring an enhanced impact and efficacy.
 Technical Analysis of Examination Report.
 Technical Analysis of Cited Prior Arts.

-After drafting and filing of a complete patent application, patent application is kept confidential by the Patent Office at least for 18 months from the date of priority or date of filing, whichever is earlier.
+Pursuant to the drafting and filing of a complete patent application, the patent application is kept confidential by the Patent Office for at least 18 months from the date of priority or the date of filing, whichever is earlier.
 This period of 18 months can be reduced if a request for early publication is filed.

-After considering replies to the Examination Reports and reply to the hearing notice (if a hearing is held), the Patent Office disposes off/decides on the patent application.
+After considering the replies given pertaining to the Examination Reports and replies to the hearing notice (if a hearing is held), the Patent Office disposes of/decides on the patent application.
 Patent Attorneys at IPLF, through the support of Khurana & Khurana, regularly appear before the Patent Office for such hearings to put forward our client’s submissions most effectively.

-A patent application can be opposed before and after the grant.
-Pre-grant opposition can be filed by any person, whereas post-grant opposition and revocation proceedings can be filed by any interested person.
+A patent application may be opposed before and after the grant.
+Pre-grant opposition can be filed by any person, whereas post-grant opposition and revocation proceedings can be filed only by the interested person.
 Similar competencies as an attending to Examination report and Hearing as elaborated above are required and our Patent Attorneys are very well-experienced in all Opposition related matters as well.